fuse-box/fuse-box/docs/development/hmr.md

 }
 ```

-note: This a RUNTIME plugin, don't attempt on adding addPlugin to your configuration
+note: This is a RUNTIME plugin, don't attempt to add addPlugin to your configuration

 Import that file in your entry point: